yig/GMU-CS425/README.md

 wgpuQueueWriteBuffer( queue, vertex_buffer, 0, vertices, sizeof(vertices) );
 ```

 The GPU now has a copy of `vertices`, so we are fine letting its memory become automatically de-allocated when the enclosing scope of our graphics manager's startup function terminates.
-You can make `vertex_buffer` an instance variable and `wgpuBufferDestroy()` and `wgpuBufferRelease()` it during shutdown.
+You can make `vertex_buffer` an instance variable and `wgpuBufferRelease()` it during shutdown (or use RAII via [`webgpu_raii`](https://github.com/yig/webgpu_raii/tree/wgpu-native)).

 The approach I will describe is called instanced rendering.
 Each instance of drawing the rectangle will get a different translation and scale (and possibly rotation!).
 You can use the following struct for that data.